DefinitionAge-adjusted rate of unintentional injury deaths due to all causes (ICD-10 codes V01-X59, Y85-Y86) per 100,000 population.

 State Target: Healthy Alaskans 2020 Target: 54.8 per 100,000 population

 Unintentional injuries (including unintentional poisonings) are the 3rd leading cause of death in Alaska.
-In 2017, unintentional injuries claimed the lives of 427 Alaskans.
-More Alaskans died from unintentional poisoning and exposure to noxious substances than any other type of unintentional injury; 150 deaths or 35.1% of all unintentional injury deaths.^2^
+In 2018, unintentional injuries claimed the lives of 390 Alaskans.
+In 2017, more Alaskans died from unintentional poisoning and exposure to noxious substances than any other type of unintentional injury; 35.1% of all unintentional injury deaths.^2^

-Among the leading causes of death in Alaska, unintentional injuries ranked first in total years of potential life lost with 12,627 years lost.
-On average, 29.6 years of life were lost prematurely for each
+Among the leading causes of death in Alaska in 2017, unintentional injuries ranked first in total years of potential life lost with 12,627 years lost.
+On average, 29.6 years of life were lost prematurely for each unintentional injury death.^2^

 The northern region (Nome census area, North Slope Borough, and Northwest Arctic Borough) and southwest Alaska (Dillingham census area, Kusilvak census area, Lake and Peninsula Borough, Yukon-Koyukuk census area) exhibited high rates of unintentional injury mortality.[[br]][[br]]